jmrashed/Django-Python-Starter-Kit-for-Beginner/README.md

 # Django-Python-Starter-Kit-for-Beginner

 Django was invented by Lawrence Journal-World in 2003, Initial release to the public was in July 2005.
 Latest version of Django is 4.0.3 (March 2022).
+This repository will help you, when you will get ready.
 ## What is Django?

 Django is a Python framework that makes it easier to create web sites using Python.
 Django takes care of the difficult stuff so that you can concentrate on building your web applications.